Strieglitz/HTW-SN-RIOT-LED/README.md

 sudo cp examples/coap-client /usr/local/bin/
 ```

-after installing the coap-client you can run it with
+after installing the coap-client you can run it with the following command. the IPAdress have to be replaced with the ip adress you want to reach eg ip adress of an coap node
+`coap-client -m get coap://[2002:8d38:831a:aaaa:221:2eff:ff00:1967]/.well-known/core`

 ## Part II Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast.